Yi-Ding111/skyline-algorithm-BNL-docker-demo/README.md

-# Skyline algorhthm by Block Nested loop (docker demo)
+# Skyline algorithm by Block Nested loop (docker demo)

 This project is a skyline algorithm based on Block Nested loop from scratch.
 It is used to find NBA players who are in domination in different positions.